alyonavyshnevska/intelligent_data_analysis/Lab12_LogisticRegression/LogisticRegression.md

 If everything went well, we can now have a look at the decision boundary of the trained model together with the data.
 What do you observe?

-For this dataset, we cannot separate the data points by drawing a straight line through a 2D plane.
+Answer: For this dataset, we cannot separate the data points by drawing a straight line through a 2D plane.
 We need to introduce either high-dimentional places to place the input data in or to come up with a non-linear function.

 #### Exercise 2.2 (Polynomial features)